containerbuildsystem/osbs-docs/docs/multiarch.rst

 goarch
-  a mapping, each item having a platform name as the key and the equivalent GOARCH architecture name as the value
+  a mapping, each item having a platform name as the key and the equivalent GOARCH architecture name as the value; this is built from the "platform:..." sections in the osbs.conf

 group
   This optional Boolean parameter can be set to false in order to